eddygarcas/eddygarcas/README.md

 <details>
 <summary>📝 Summary</summary>

-I am an experienced and passionate Chief Technology Officer (CTO), Software craftsmanship is in my blood, dedicated to providing innovative digital solutions.
-With a background in Agile coaching, I excel in leading high-performing teams and fostering continuous improvement and innovation.
+I am an experienced and passionate Chief Technology Officer (CTO), dedicated to providing innovative digital solutions.
+Software craftsmanship is in my blood, with a background in Agile coaching, I excel in leading high-performing teams and fostering continuous improvement and innovation.
 At Rzilient, I drive the company's technical vision and strategy, helping businesses leverage digital transformation to unlock their full potential.

 </details>